masover/terrible-incubator/README.md

-# An Incubator for Terrible Ideas
+# An Incubator for Terrible Startup Ideas

 It's like asking ChatGPT if it has any startup ideas, except it's far less likely to produce anything useful.